Australian cricket team in Zimbabwe in 1999–2000

 The Australian national cricket team visited Zimbabwe in October 1999.
-They played a one Test and three One Day Internationals (ODIs) against the Zimbabwean national cricket team.
-Australia won the Test series 1–0 and the ODI series 3–0.
+They played one Test and three One Day Internationals (ODIs) against the Zimbabwean national cricket team.
+Australia won the Test match and won the ODI series 3–0.
 Australia were captained by Steve Waugh and Zimbabwe by Alistair Campbell.
-The match was the last of Ian Healy's 119 Tests for Australia.
+The Test was the last of Ian Healy's 119 Tests for Australia.